lucidworks/streams/README.md

 # Lucidworks Streams
 This is the [Lucidworks](https://lucidworks.com/) Streams repository.
 This repository is maintained by the Streams Team at Lucidworks.
-Streams are designed to educate, inspire and create meaningful search/AI product marketing discourse in and around emerging technology markets.
+Streams are Fusion application templates designed to educate, inspire and create meaningful search/AI product marketing discourse in and around emerging technology markets.

 You can view Streams episodes over on [Lucidwork's YouTube Channel](https://www.youtube.com/user/LucidWorksSearch).